cardano-foundation/developer-portal/docs/portal-contribute.md

 **Problem:** `yarn start` throws the errow `[ERROR] Error: Sidebar category Token Registry has neither any subitem nor a link.
 This makes this item not able to link to anything.`.

 **Solution:** you need to run at least once `yarn build` as this pulls missing files into your folder, which is then referenced by sidebars.js.

+## Other questions
+Various other questions and answers.

+### Should I commit the yarn.lock file?
+No, please do not commit your `yarn.lock` file it is an auto-generated file that should be handled only by `yarn`.

+### Shouldn't yarn.lock be in the ignore file then?
+No, as this will have side effects with dependencies used by the project itself.
+(Even if you prefer npm)